whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 - [ ] Fractal successfully auto-updates
 - [ ] Fractal successfully launches
-- [ ] Fractal connected me to the closest datacenter (type "where am I" in Google)
+- [ ] Typing "where am I" in Google shows that I'm connected to the closest datacenter
 - [ ] Copy text from Fractal to local clipboard
 - [ ] Copy text from local clipboard to Fractal
+- [ ] Copy image from Fractal to local clipboard
+- [ ] Copy image from local cliipboard to Fractal
-- [ ] Do 30 seconds of type racer
+- [ ] Do 30 seconds of type racer, no repeated characters, lag, etc.
 - [ ] Watch a 1 minute youtube video with no video or audio stutters
-- [ ] Go to Figma and pinch to zoom
+- [ ] Go to Figma and verify pinch-to-zoom works
+- [ ] Verify that smooth two-finger scrolling works
 - [ ] Log into any website, close Fractal, and re-open.
 I am still logged in.
-- [ ] Session successfully uploaded to Amplitude
+- [ ] Session logs successfully uploaded to Amplitude
 - [ ] Protocol logs successfully uploaded to AWS